-Having Twitch images for your channel is an absolute essential for setting yourself apart from other streamers.
+Having Twitch images for your channel is essential for setting yourself apart from other streamers.

 Just as essential however is doing it properly!